 How to Obtain a Commercial Driver's Medical Examiner's Certificate

-You must have a valid Medical Examiner's Certificate (MCSA-5876), or a photographic copy of your valid Certificate, to receive a commercial driver’s license (CDL) or other commercial license product (e.g., commercial learner’s permit).
-The Medical Examiner’s Certificate is a federally mandated (U.S. Department of Transportation) document that certifies you meet all physical and medical standards for operating a commercial motor vehicle and the original or photographic copy must be in your possession whenever you are driving.
+You must have a valid Medical Examiner's Certificate (MCSA-5876) to receive a Commercial Driver’s License (CDL) or Commercial Learner’s Permit (CLP).
+The Medical Examiner’s Certificate (MEC) is a federally mandated (U.S. Department of Transportation) document that certifies you meet all physical and medical standards for operating a commercial motor vehicle.
+As of June 23, 2025, the certificate no longer needs to be carried on your person.

 Notes:

-1. If you have a valid/unexpired Maryland CDL, you will be required to provide the Maryland Motor Vehicle Administration (MVA) with your current medical documentation, even if you are not currently operating a commercial motor vehicle.
+1. If you have a valid/unexpired Maryland CDL, you will be required to maintain valid Medical Examiner’s Certificate (and intrastate or interstate waiver/exemption or Skills Performance Evaluation if required), even if you are not currently operating a commercial motor vehicle.

-If you are not able to meet certain standards, you may still be able to obtain a federal (interstate) exemption or waiver, or an MVA (intrastate) waiver which must kept with your Medical Examiner’s Certificate.
+If you are not able to meet certain standards, you may still be able to obtain a federal (interstate) exemption or waiver, or an MVA (intrastate) waiver which must be kept on your person at all times when operating a Commercial Motor Vehicle.
 Note that the MVA’s waiver restricts you to driving in Maryland ONLY.

 Note: Even if you are not required to have a CDL, you may still need a Medical Examiner’s Certificate.
 Maryland law requires you to carry a DOT card if your vehicle: